Carry On Doctor

 Carry On Doctor is a 1967 British comedy film, the 15th in the series of 31 Carry On films (1958–1992).
 It is the second in the series to have a medical theme.
 Frankie Howerd makes the first of his two appearances in the film series and stars alongside regulars Sid James, Kenneth Williams, Jim Dale, Charles Hawtrey, Joan Sims, Peter Butterworth, and Bernard Bresslaw.
 Hattie Jacques returns for the first time since Carry On Cabby four years earlier, while Barbara Windsor returns after her debut in Carry On Spying three years earlier.
 Carry On Doctor marks Anita Harris's second and final appearance in the series.
+The film was followed by Carry On Up the Khyber in 1968.

 Plot

-Charlatan faith healer Francis Bigger, who convinces attendees with his assistant Chloe Gibson that "mind over matter" is more effective than medical treatment, suffers an accident during one of his lectures.
-Admitted to the local hospital, he quickly demands a private room, after encountering his ward's eccentric patients: bedridden layabout Charlie Roper, who fakes symptoms to stay in hospital; Ken Biddle, who makes frequent trips to the ladies' ward to flirt with his love interest, Mavis Winkle, while recovering from an operation; and Mr Barron, whose mental health has declined following news his wife is due to produce his first child, leaving him suffering sympathy pains.
-During his stay in hospital, Bigger meets the clumsy yet charming Dr Jim Kilmore, who is popular with the patients and who is loved from afar by the beautiful Nurse Clarke, who subsequently causes him trouble by accident while being checked over.
-The following day after his admission, Bigger meets Dr Kenneth Tinkle, Kilmore's superior who is detested by the patients as much as battleaxe Matron, who harbors an unrequited love for Tinkle.
+Charlatan faith healer Francis Bigger, who convinces attendees, with the help of his assistant Chloe Gibson, that "mind over matter" is more effective than medical treatment, suffers an accident during one of his lectures.
+Admitted to the local hospital, he quickly demands a private room after encountering his ward's eccentric patients: bedridden layabout Charlie Roper, who fakes symptoms to stay in hospital; Ken Biddle who, while recovering from an operation, makes frequent trips to the ladies' ward to flirt with his love interest, Mavis Winkle; and Mr Barron, whose mental health has declined following news his wife is due to give birth to their first child, leaving him suffering sympathy pains.
+During Bigger's stay in hospital, he meets the clumsy yet charming Dr. Jim Kilmore, who is popular with the patients and loved from afar by the beautiful Nurse Clarke, who subsequently causes him trouble by accident while being checked over.
+The day after his admission, Bigger meets Dr. Kenneth Tinkle, Kilmore's superior, who is detested by the patients as much as is the battleaxe Matron, Lavinia, who harbors an unrequited love for Tinkle.

-Shortly after Bigger's arrival, the hospital receives a new novice nurse, Sandra May, who reveals to Clarke that she intends to meet Tinkle to repay him for saving his life - although in reality, she was merely given treatment for tonsillitis.
+Shortly after Bigger's arrival, the hospital receives a novice nurse, Sandra May, who reveals to Clarke that she intends to meet Tinkle to repay him for saving her life - although in reality, she was merely given treatment for tonsillitis.
 After completing a shift on the wards, May heads for Tinkle's room to profess her love for him, violating hospital rules that female staff are not permitted in the male quarters.
-However, Tinkle cruelly rebuffs her affection, only to find himself caught in the awkward situation by Kilmore and Matron.
-Fearing for his position, after the incident and the departure of May and Kilmore, Tinkle contrives with Lavinna that they must cover up the truth.
-An opportunity soon arises for Tinkle to be rid of Kilmore, when the young doctor spots May go onto the roof of the nurse's home, believing she is going to commit suicide after her encounter with Tinkle, unaware she intends to sunbathe.
+However, Tinkle cruelly rebuffs her affection, only to find himself caught in an awkward situation by Kilmore and Matron.
+Fearing for his position, after the departure of May and Kilmore, Tinkle contrives with Lavinia to cover up the truth.
+An opportunity soon arises for Tinkle to be rid of Kilmore.
+The young doctor spots May going onto the roof of the nurse's home and believes she is going to commit suicide after her encounter with Tinkle, unaware she intends to sunbathe.
 In trying to rescue her, Kilmore creates an unfortunate scene that leaves him subject to claims of sexual deviancy.